 Question: How are the ratios of SPRIselect beads calculated in 10x assays?

-Answer: The calculation of the ratio of SPRIselect beads : DNA (reaction volume) indicated in User Guide of CG000204 (3’ v3.1) is used as an example to explain how one double-sided size selection is performed in two steps as follows.
+Answer: The calculation of the ratio of SPRIselect beads: DNA (reaction volume) indicated in the User Guide of CG000204 (3’ v3.1) is used to explain how one double-sided size selection is performed in two steps as follows.

 During the v3.1 fragmentation reaction, you will:

-Therefore, your total volume of post fragmentation, end-repair, and A-tailing is 50 μl.
-Then in step 3.2, you will add 30 μl of SPRIselect beads to the 50 μl of reaction.
+Therefore, your total post fragmentation, end-repair, and A-tailing volume is 50 μl.
+Then in step 3.2, you will add 30 μl of SPRIselect beads to the 50 μl reaction.

 For note, the volume of supernatant (75 μl) is not used in the calculation.
 Instead, you will use the total volume of SPRIselect added (30 μl + 10 μl) over the original volume of the sample (50 μl) to achieve a final ratio of 0.8.
 With 0.8X, the fragments larger than 200 bp preferentially bind to SPRIselect beads.
 You keep the beads (with the DNA bound) and discard the supernatant, leading to the eluted fragments ranging from 200 to 600 bp.

-In summary, as illustrated in the following schematic overview (Fig. 1), during 1st SPRI clean-up at 0.6X, SPRI beads selectively bind DNA fragments larger than 600 bp and the beads are discarded.
-During 2nd SPRI clean-up, the resulting supernatant (with DNA fragments smaller than 600 bp) is mixed with a fresh volume of SPRIselect beads to make a SPRIselect : reaction volume ratio of 0.8X.
+In summary, as illustrated in the following schematic overview (Fig. 1), during 1st SPRI cleanup at 0.6X, SPRI beads selectively bind DNA fragments larger than 600 bp, and the beads are discarded.
+During the 2nd SPRI cleanup, the supernatant (with DNA fragments smaller than 600 bp) is mixed with a fresh volume of SPRIselect beads to make a SPRIselect: reaction volume ratio of 0.8X.
 At 0.8X, SPRI beads selectively bind to the DNA fragments larger than 200 bp.
-At the 2nd SPRI clean-up, the beads are kept and the DNA is eluted.
-After 2 steps of SPRI clean-ups, the final sample with a tight fragment size distribution (200 – 600 bp) are achieved.
+At the 2nd SPRI cleanup, the beads are kept, and the DNA is eluted.
+After two SPRI cleanups, the final sample with a tight fragment size distribution (200 – 600 bp) is achieved.